Once you start writing VBA codes, there’s an important thing that you need to learn along with that and that’s using COMMENTS in your VBA codes.

 Use the Comment/UnComment Button from the Toolbar

 The second method is to use the comment block button from the toolbar.
-This button simply adds an apostrophe at the starting of the line.
+This button simply adds an apostrophe at the start of the line.

 So, to use this button, first of all, you need to select the line of the code and then click on the button.